Goods for Alaska

 - The Port has or is adjacent to more than 100 acres of cargo handling and storage yard, 59,200 tons of bulk cement storage and three million barrels of liquid fuel storage

-- Port of Anchorage is Alaska’s import gateway that handles more ships, tugs and barges than any other deep-water port in the state, including 420 arrivals in 2015
+- Port of Alaska is Alaska’s import gateway that handles more ships, tugs and barges than any other deep-water port in the state, including 420 arrivals in 2015

 - Most products used in Alaska are transported into our state on container ships and barges.
-The Port of Anchorage handles three-quarters of all Southcentral Alaska/Railbelt-bound, waterborne, non-fuel, freight
+The Port of Alaska handles three-quarters of all Southcentral Alaska/Railbelt-bound, waterborne, non-fuel, freight

-- The Port of Anchorage is an intermodal shipping and transportation hub that connects marine, road, rail, air and pipeline transportation systems that move goods from sources to end users
+- The Port of Alaska is an intermodal shipping and transportation hub that connects marine, road, rail, air and pipeline transportation systems that move goods from sources to end users

-- The Port of Anchorage is a foreign-trade zone
+- The Port of Alaska is a foreign-trade zone

 Location, location, location

-Port of Anchorage’s deep-water dock facilities cannot be cost-effectively replicated or replaced:
+Port of Alaska’s deep-water dock facilities cannot be cost-effectively replicated or replaced:

 - Proximity to Alaska population centers